jpillora/aoc-in-go/README.md

 * Retrieve the contents of `session`
 * Export it as `AOC_SESSION`

-With your session, `puzzler` will download your user-specifc `input-user.txt` and also update `README.md` with part 2 of the question once you've completed part 1.
+With your session set, running `code.go` will download your user-specifc `input-user.txt` and also update `README.md` with part 2 of the question once you've completed part 1.

-Current, your session is NOT used to submit your answer.
+Currently, your session is NOT used to submit your answer.
 You still need to login to https://adventofcode.com to submit.